corydodt/Hypy/README.txt

 I. easy_install or pip method
 =============================
-With setuptools (Ubuntu: sudo apt-get install python-setuptools), you can install Hypy without even downloading it first by using
+With setuptools (Ubuntu: sudo apt-get install python-setuptools), you can install Hypy without even downloading it first, by using
 ::

     sudo easy_install hypy

-If you have pip_, you can also use that
+If you have pip_, you should use that
 ::

     sudo pip install hypy